-Other symptoms have improved (for example, when your cough or shortness of breath has improved).
+Other symptoms of COVID-19 have improved (for example, when your cough or shortness of breath has improved).
 Loss of taste and smell may persist for weeks or months after recovery and need not delay the end of isolation.

 AND